Volodymyr-coder/Storybook/README.md

 ## Screenshots

-This is how my component library tets looks in App
+This is how my component looks in App

 ### Input Component